 This is the cookie recipe you have been waiting for.
-These gluten free chocolate chip walnut cookies are chewy, with just a slight bit of crispness on the outside.
+These gluten free chocolate chip cookies with walnuts are chewy, with just a slight bit of crispness on the outside.
 I also include dairy-free and nut-free options!

 As I was saying above, these cookies are incredible.
-My daughter wanted to make cookies today and I am so glad I let her...these cookies have all of the classic ingredients for the perfect cookie...brown sugar, butter, chocolate chips, and walnuts!
+My daughter wanted to make cookies today and I am so glad I let her!
+These homemade cookies have all of the classic ingredients for the perfect cookie...brown sugar, butter, chocolate chips, and walnuts!

 If you are looking for the best gluten free chocolate chip walnut cookie recipe, this is definitely one you need to try!
 Just in case you are making several kinds of cookies, you will also want to try this delicious drop-style gluten free sugar cookie recipe.